 |Portfolio Enhancement Program and Hedged Portfolio Enhancement Program||$12,000 - $74,400|

 Certain fees are subject to negotiation between the client and their advisor.
 Fees are billed quarterly, in advance.

-Oppenheimer Asset Management does have a few disclosures listed on its SEC-filed Form ADV.
+Oppenheimer Asset Management does have seven regulatory disclosures listed on its SEC-filed Form ADV.
 While some of these disclosures relate to advisory affiliates of the firm, a few apply to Oppenheimer itself.
-These are related to various issues, such as misrepresenting the asset value of a fund to investors and buying mutual fund shares that paid commissions without disclosing these commissions to clients.
+These are related to various issues, such as the firm allegedly misrepresenting the asset value of a fund to investors and buying mutual fund shares that paid commissions without disclosing these commissions to clients.

 Opening an Account With Oppenheimer Asset Management